Jordan Student Handbook

 - All visitors must sign in and out in the office and wear a visitor or volunteer sticker/badge at all times.

-- School personnel escort visitors touring the school.
+- School personnel escort visitors visiting the school.

 - Family members may join their children for lunch.
-There is a designated table for parents to eat with their child.
-This table is for the parent and child only.
+There is a designated table for parents or guardians to eat with their child.
+This table is for the parent/guardian and child only.

 See WCSB Policy 1.501 for additional information.